Pasting CJK characters to a RichTextBox adds an unwanted second font

-I noticed someone else also has a similar problem: make a richtextbox only have one font, even if pasted into (vb.net)
+I noticed someone else also has a similar problem: RichTextBox - retain original formatting (font), even after paste

 Unfortunately, the solutions on that page didn't work for me as I still find the RTB uses another font after the CJK character.

 Unfortunately despite its slightly confusing name, Lucida Sans Unicode doesn't contain CJK characters (as you could expect from fonts with Unicode in its name).
 This triggers some font fallback mechanism which results in a font that contains the required symbol.
 The only possible solution I see is to use a font that actually contains all required characters.

 I've been having this problem on and off, myself.

 After flipping around here and there on the internet today, I noticed something on msdn and tried something.
 Add this line to your Form1_Load(), or to the form constructor AFTER the InitializeComponent() line:

 I'm no expert, and I can't tell you anything about WHY it works but it DOES for me!

 To complement Petr's answer (and partially use information from his comment), it turns out that many Unicode symbols render much slower in a RichTextBox.

 But by filtering out unicode characters from about 1280 (0x500) and greater, I have found the paste to be as quick as before.